tmb-jyskefinans-dk/JFLoggeR/README.md

 The Electron entry point is defined as `electron/main.js` (compiled from `electron/main.ts`).
 The production renderer assets resolve to `dist/work-logger/browser/index.html` which the main process loads when `VITE_DEV_SERVER_URL` is not set.

+### Deleting a logged interval

+You can now delete an individual logged work slot from the Day view.
+Click the `×` button at the end of the row.
+If the deleted slot is in the past, it is re-added to the pending queue so you can re-log it with a different description/category.
+Deletion immediately refreshes the Day and Summary views.

 ## Running unit tests

 To execute unit tests with the [Karma](https://karma-runner.github.io) test runner, use the following command: